nebari-dev/nebari-docs/docs/docs/getting-started/quickstart.md

 ---
 id: quickstart
 title: Quickstart
-description: A cheat-sheet of Neabri commands for returning users.
+description: A cheat sheet of Neabri commands for returning users.
 ---

 This quickstart is a Nebari commands reference for experienced and returning users.